JuliaGNI/GeometricIntegrators.jl/docs/src/tutorial.md

 Integrator(problem, method)
 ```

-As an example, consider an ODE like the harmonic oscillator, which is included in GeometricProblems.jl:
+As an example, consider an ODE like the harmonic oscillator, which is included in GeometricEquations.jl:
 ```@example 1
 using GeometricIntegrators
-using GeometricProblems.HarmonicOscillator
+using GeometricEquations.Tests.HarmonicOscillator
 ```
 ```@example 1
 prob = harmonic_oscillator_ode()